 In April, the same government set up a committee to investigate bitcoin.
 Last month, Money Control also reported that the committee has submitted its report to the government.
 It recommended “strict monitoring” of digital currencies, the news outlet detailed, adding that “there is no possibility of immediate restriction,” but the government is also not in favor of promoting them.

-The committee has additionally recommended a task force be created comprising of officers from the RBI, the Securities and Exchange Board of India (SEBI), the Income Tax Department, the Central Board of Excise and Customs (CBEC) and the Financial Intelligence Unit.
+The committee has additionally recommended a task force be created comprised of officers from the RBI, the Securities and Exchange Board of India (SEBI), the Income Tax Department, the Central Board of Excise and Customs (CBEC) and the Financial Intelligence Unit.
 The latter would then monitor the abuse of digital currencies, the news outlet noted.

 Do you think India will issue its own fiat cryptocurrency?
 Let us know in the comments section below.